proxytype/IsAliveLib/README.md

 # IsAlive
-Simple library for checking if network services avialable on remote host, support ICMP (Ping), TCP, UDP
+Introducing a versatile library for monitoring remote network services, capable of checking connectivity across ports and IP addresses.
+This robust solution supports three key protocols: ICMP for ping functionality, TCP, and UDP (requiring data reception for confirmation).
+This library empowers you to efficiently monitor the health and connectivity of remote network services, ensuring a reliable and comprehensive approach to network monitoring.
+Integrate seamlessly to enhance your application's capabilities in assessing and maintaining remote service connections.

 ![alt text](https://github.com/proxytype/IsAliveLib/blob/master/isAlive1.gif)

-This Library can help monitor remote network services by checking connectivity of ports and ip address, it's support 3 main protocols: ICMP as ping, TCP and UDP (must receive some data for confirmation).

 Usage: